 Winter is fast approaching and it’s getting colder, which means one thing, the radiators are being turned back on!
 You’re bound to have seen all the controversy in the media surrounding the energy hikes, but what does this mean for you?
 As the nights get darker and we are using a lot more gas and electric, now’s the time to review the amount you are spending.
 Are you spending too much?
 Is it time you swapped provider?

-It becomes even more apparent from the number of people who have switched this year that customers are not tolerating price hikes and are actively looking around for better deals when it comes to renewing their energy.
+It becomes even more apparent from the number of people who have switched during the year of 2017 that customers are not tolerating price hikes and are actively looking around for better deals when it comes to renewing their energy.
 A good way of telling whether you’re paying too much is to talk to friends and family.
 Speak to them about what they pay and compare with your own.

 Why have there been all the price hikes?
 This is the question that most people want answering.
 Some of the UK’s biggest energy suppliers have said that the reason prices have hiked is due to the increase of wholesale purchasing, the installation of smart meters and other external factors.
 It appears that the increase in costs to the supplier is hitting the average energy bill, proving a strain on the UK consumer.